I Reorganized 1000 Notes in 30 Minutes with Johnny Decimal

 I deliberately left 30-39 empty.

-At first I had 31 Health, but health is not a whole area in my life.
+At first I had 31 Health, but health is a category in my life rather than a whole area.
 It belongs under 12 Health & Wellbeing inside Personal.
 Johnny Decimal is good at exposing this kind of over-design.
-If one category is pretending to be an area, the numbering makes it obvious.
+When a category is pretending to be an area, the numbering makes it obvious.

 Where AI helped